CyprienBosserelle/BG_Flood/doc/tools/Compile-under-linux.md

 sudo apt-get install libnetcdf-dev
 ```

-Also make sure the GPU driver being used is the NVidia driver!
+Also make sure the GPU driver being used is the Nvidia driver!

-Do a quick comand line test to see if nvcc (cuda compiler) is available from here
+Do a quick comand line test to see if nvcc (CUDA compiler) is available from here.
 If not, You may need to modify the cuda path in the makefile (line 155)
 ```{.bash}
 NVCC          := nvcc -ccbin $(HOST_COMPILER)